EarlyAmericanSerializedNovels/earlyamericanserializednovels.github.io/_posts/1790-09-01-maria-kittle.md

 periodicals as well.

-*The History of Maria Kittle* is often described as the first captivity novel, because it utilizes the captivity narrative form without a solid basis on the actual experience of the author or the record of an amanuensis.
+*The History of Maria Kittle* is often described as the first captivity novel because it utilizes the captivity narrative form without a solid basis on actual experience.
 This is ironic given the opening lines of the novel.
-There are claims that the novel is based on the actual experiences of Maria Kittle or Kittlehyun, whose family lived in the same region as the Bleeckers, and whose captivity narrative can be corroborated by an account with similar detail in another memoir.
+Thereare claims that the novel is based on the actual experiences of Maria Kittle or Kittlehyun, whose family lived in the same region as the Bleeckers, and whose captivity narrative can be corroborated by an account with similar detail in another memoir.
 However, the text of the novel emphasizes several other themes independent of historical